- This event has passed.

 Transit presents unique challenges for metropolitan regions.
 On the one hand, transit systems in cities like Toronto, New York, and London draw riders from across the surrounding region and are essential to these economic regions.
 On the other hand, transit systems serve a vital local function.
 Transit systems don’t just get commuters to work.
 They connect neighbourhoods – a purpose that can get lost when thinking on a regional basis.

 These varied demands raise important governance questions.
 In tightly connected metropolitan regions, who should make transit decisions?
 Who should run the system?
 Who should pay for it?
-On February 12, Michael Schabas, Patricia Wood, and Joe Berridge will explore how different cities and regions around the world have confronted these questions.
-As the Government of Ontario looks to upload some of Toronto’s transit, these three speakers will look at how different models of regional transit governance have succeeded or failed to support both thriving regions and effective local transit.
+On February 21, Michael Schabas, Patricia Wood, and Joe Berridge explored how different cities and regions around the world have confronted these questions.
+As the Government of Ontario looks to upload some of Toronto’s transit, these three speakers looked at how different models of regional transit governance have succeeded or failed to support both thriving regions and effective local transit.

 Michael Schabas has 40 years experience in planning, funding, construction, and operation of rail passenger and urban transport systems.
 He played leading roles shaping Vancouver’s Skytrain, London’s Jubilee Line Extension, Docklands Light Railway and Overground, and Britain’s first High Speed line.
 Since 2014, Michael has been providing advice to Metrolinx on the upgrading of Toronto’s commuter network into electrified Regional Express Rail, now called “GO Expansion.”
 He is a Partner of UK-based global rail strategy consultancy FCP.
 He is the author of the book The Railway Metropolis: How Planners, Politicians and Developers Shaped Modern London.